nexpy/nexpy/doc/source/pythongui.rst

                  This action is irreversible, so ensure you have a backup.

 **Show Link**
-    If the selected item is an NXlink objection, the field or group to which it is linked is selected in the tree.
+    Selects the field or group to which the selected item is linked, if it is an NXlink object, *i.e.*, shown with a link icon.

 **Set Signal**
     Sets the selected tree item to the plottable signal.
 A dialog box allows the user to specify axes with compatible dimensions to plot the data against.

-.. note:: The use of the 'Add Data' and 'Set Signal' menu items allows, in
-          principle, an entire NeXus data tree to be constructed using menu calls.
+    .. note:: The use of the 'Add Data' and 'Set Signal' menu items allows, in principle, an entire NeXus data tree to be constructed using menu calls.

 **Fit Data**
     Fits the selected tree item.
 This assumes that the selected item is a valid